Bartu is an extraordinary human being that is needed at a time when we need people to do special things.

 About

-When 18, Bartu also graduated from the American Conservatory in Fontainebleau, where he studied with full scholarship, and earned three prizes: "Audience Award" and “Second Prize” at the Ravel Competition organized by the Maurice Ravel Foundation and the Conservatory, and “Marion Tournon Branly Award”.
-One of the performances of Bartu in Fontainebleau was featured at the WQXR's Young Artists Showcase hosted by Midge Woolsey in February 2023 at the program ‘Fontainebleau Conservatory’s 2021 Centennial Celebration: Ancient Palace – Cradle of Modern American Music’.
+At 18, Bartu also graduated from the American Conservatory in Fontainebleau, where he studied on a full scholarship and earned three prizes: the 'Audience Award' and 'Second Prize' at the Ravel Competition organized by the Maurice Ravel Foundation and the Conservatory, and the 'Marion Tournon Branly Award' of the American Fontainebleau Schools of Art.

 Please click to download full CV in English